 . . . having read a lot about Reiki I have some idea of what to expect, but I know there will be surprises.
 My goal is to develop this healing art to benefit myself, family, friends and anyone who is interested in a session.
 I even read up on Animal Reiki which is something I am going to do as well as I am a huge animal lover.
 I know in my heart I am headed in the right direction.

 With this said, I am mentally preparing for my Reiki Level 1, which will be in a group setting at Reiki Associates, in Perth, ON.
 I will continue to journal my Reiki experiences as I aim to make Reiki a part of my daily life.

 Until next time Dear Diary . . . .

 Thank you for joining me today dear readers!

-Diary of a Reiki Student: Entry I ~ Finding a teacher
+Diary of a Reiki Student: Finding a Reiki Master Teacher

 இ Please follow, like and comment. இ